|

 LSS CSS must additionally:

-Notify the disability management coordinator (DMC), if the IW is
+the Disability Management Coordinator (DMC), if the IW is participating in a

-Review whether the claim is no longer within the employer’s
+whether the claim is no longer within the employer’s experience for impacting

-experience for impacting its future premiums, and if the employee is no longer
+its future premiums, and if the employee is no longer employed by the employer;

-Run the Social Security cross-check verification to determine
+the Social Security cross-check verification to determine Medicare eligibility;

 i.

-Other than as provided in section h below, the status of pending
+Other than as provided in Section V.C.3.i below, the status of pending

 applications will be changed to “Suspend.”